 16th Lewisham Concert Hall. w.Lindisfarne & Al Stewart

-17th London Festival Hall 'Folk In'"the greatest folk event ever".
+17th London Festival Hall In "The greatest folk event ever".
 Review in NME.
 20 minute set including Lark in the Morning & Female Drummer.

 30th July - 1st Aug Cambridge Folk Festival